Aa-sheesh/learningML/README.md

 - We have generated our own bandit configuration.

 ![finally](./static/thompson4.png)

+# Part - 7: Natural Language Processing

+- Natural Language Processing (or NLP) is applying Machine Learning models to text and language.
+Teaching machines to understand what is said in spoken and written word is the focus of Natural Language Processing.
+- Whenever you dictate something into your iPhone / Android device that is then converted to text, that’s an NLP algorithm in action.
+You can also use NLP on a text review to predict if the review is a good one or a bad one.
+You can use NLP on an article to predict some categories of the articles you are trying to segment.
+You can use NLP on a book to predict the genre of the book.
+And it can go further, you can use NLP to build a machine translator or a speech recognition system, and in that last example you use classification algorithms to classify language.
+Speaking of classification algorithms, most of NLP algorithms are classification models, and they include Logistic Regression, Naive Bayes, CART which is a model based on decision trees, Maximum Entropy again related to Decision Trees, Hidden Markov Models which are models based on Markov processes.
+- A very well-known model in NLP is the Bag of Words model.
+It is a model used to preprocess the texts to classify before fitting the classification algorithms on the observations containing the texts.

+##

+## Link for course slides

 Link for [course slides](https://online.fliphtml5.com/grdgl/hfrm/#p=12) here.
 Get your datasets, codes, and slides [here](https://www.superdatascience.com/machine-learning)